Baralga/backend/README.md

 To run the server just start executable jar with the command `java -jar baralga-backend-0.0.1.jar`.
 You need at least Java version 13 but newer ones should work too.

+### Accessing the Web User Interface

+The web user interface is available at `http://localhost:8080/`.
+You can log in as administrator with `admin/adm1n` or as user with `user1/us3r`.

 ### Configuration

 The backend is configured using the following environment variables: